k12re/Social-Network/README.md

 - Social API routes require authorisation via JWT (JSON Web Tokens).
 You will need to register an account and login to access your token.

+## Features

+- You can register user, and login using JWT Token
+- You can edit profile media
+- You can create post
+- You can edit post
+- You can delete post
+- You can comment on post
+- You can search by any search term and filter by tag

 ## Built With

 - HTML